Scott and White Health Plan – Here With You Through COVID-19

 COVID-19 Vaccine Update

-The U.S. Food and Drug Administration (FDA) recently issued Emergency Use Authorizations for COVID-19 vaccines by Pfizer and Moderna.
-We want to answer a few of your questions about this exciting new development in the fight against COVID-19.
+The U.S. Food and Drug Administration (FDA) issued Emergency Use Authorizations for COVID-19 vaccines by Pfizer, Moderna and Johnson & Johnson/Janssen.
+We want to answer a few of your questions about this exciting development in the fight against COVID-19.

-What will the COVID-19 vaccine cost? - The COVID-19 vaccine will be available to health plan members at zero out-of-pocket cost.
+What does the COVID-19 vaccine cost? - The COVID-19 vaccine is available to health plan members at zero out-of-pocket cost.

 Potential Schemes Related to COVID-19